Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the targets of Resolution 57, by 2030, TFP must contribute over 55% to GDP growth; the proportion of high-tech product exports must reach at least 50%; the scale of the digital economy must reach at least 30% of GDP and reach 50% by 2045.

-To realize this goal, the Central Policy and Strategy Committee is developing a strategic project to achieve double-digit economic growth in the coming period - known as the "Era of national growth".
+To realize this goal, the Central Policy and Strategy Committee is developing a strategic project to achieve double-digit economic growth in the coming period - called "The era of national growth".

-Deputy Head of the Committee Nguyen Hong Son proposed 5 groups of issues for delegates to discuss: Improving the accurate measurement of the contribution of TFP and the digital economy to economic growth; clearly identifying the key factors driving TFP in the coming period; clarifying the relationship between TFP and digital transformation in all fields; effectively promoting digital data - considered a new development resource at both national and local levels.
-At the same time, it is necessary to learn from international experience, especially from Singapore, a leading country in digital transformation and innovation.
+Deputy Head Nguyen Hong Son proposed 5 groups of issues for delegates to discuss: Improving the accurate measurement of the contribution of TFP and digital economy to economic growth; clearly identifying the key factors driving TFP in the coming period; clarifying the relationship between TFP and digital transformation in all fields; effectively promoting digital data - considered a new development resource at both national and local levels.
+At the same time, it is necessary to learn from international experience, especially from Singapore, the leading country in digital transformation and innovation.

 From an international perspective, Professor Tan Swee Liang, Singapore Management University (SMU), emphasized: When capital and labor factors have been fully utilized, only increased productivity can help output grow.
 Therefore, TFP is the key driving force in the long run.